To book Arthur Williams please contact your JLA Agent.

 Having served in Sierra Leone and trained as a signaller, Arthur’s military career was cut short when he was involved in a car crash in 2007.
 Paralysed from the waist down, he soon determined that he would redirect his life towards sport and the media.
 He won the Birmingham wheelchair marathon just two years after his accident, and went on to train with the GB cycling development squad.

 As well as being an accomplished presenter, Arthur is also an engaging speaker.
 In speeches he describes the tough choices he made during his recovery, the physical and mental challenges and how he dealt with them.
 He looks at how his military life both helped and hindered the changes he was forced to make, and his method for balancing up what you had and what you could have.
+He's developed this into a concise, adaptable way of looking at any problem, personal and professional.
 In addition to his media work Arthur is an ambassador for Help For Heroes.